openmobilemaps/maps-core/ios/readme.md

 ### MapView

 The framework provides a view that can be filled with layers.
 The simplest case is to add a raster layer.
-Tiled2dMapRasterLayer provides a convenience initializer to create raster layer with web mercator tiles.
+TiledRasterLayer provides a convenience initializer to create raster layer with web mercator tiles.

 ```swift